stephengodderidge/learn-git/README.md

 # learn-git-tutorial
 A tutorial for those looking to get started using git and github.
+Originally used on campus at BYU.

 Git might not get you a job, but it will certainly be an everday tool.
 It's how world-class dev orgs ship applications.
 Let's get started!

 > PS - I'll be focusing on GitHub here, but all of the same concepts apply to BitBucket, GitLab, or any other git-based storage site.
 The UI might look different, but they're all based on the same underlying tech (git).